opendistro-for-elasticsearch/anomaly-detection/README.md

 ## Build

+This package is organized into subprojects, most of which contribute JARs to the top-level plugin in the `anomaly-detection` subproject.

+All subprojects in this package use the [Gradle](https://docs.gradle.org/current/userguide/userguide.html) build system.
+Gradle comes with excellent documentation that should be your first stop when trying to figure out how to operate or modify the build.

-### Building from command line
+### Building from the command line

 1. `./gradlew build` builds and tests
 1. `./gradlew :run` launches a single node cluster with the AD plugin installed
-1. `./gradlew :integTest` launches a single node cluster with the AD plugin installed and runs all integ tests
+1. `./gradlew :integTest` launches a single node cluster with the AD plugin installed and runs all integration tests
-1. ` ./gradlew :integTest --tests="**.test execute foo"` runs a single integ test class or method
+1. ` ./gradlew :integTest --tests="**.test execute foo"` runs a single integration test class or method

 When launching a cluster using one of the above commands logs are placed in `/build/cluster/run node0/elasticsearch-<version>/logs`.
 Though the logs are teed to the console, in practices it's best to check the actual log file.

 ### Building from the IDE

-The only IDE we support is IntelliJ IDEA.
+Currently, the only IDE we support is IntelliJ IDEA.
 It's free, it's open source, it works.
 The gradle tasks above can also be launched from IntelliJ's Gradle toolbar and the extra parameters can be passed in via the Launch Configurations VM arguments.

 ### Debugging